kon-218/kon-218.github.io/_posts/blog/2024-09-27-nuclear-ensemble-approach.md

 This approach cleverly avoids calculating the excited state wavefunction, which is typically the most computationally expensive part of traditional methods.

-> **In plain English:** We're calculating how likely the molecule is to absorb light at different energies, taking into account how the molecule's structure affects its interaction with light.
+> **Essentially:** We're calculating how likely the molecule is to absorb light at different energies, taking into account how the molecule's structure affects its interaction with light.

 ### Applications